opensearch-project/documentation-website/_opensearch/query-dsl/index.md

 # Query DSL

-OpenSearch provides a query domain-specific language (DSL) that you can use to perform customized searches on your data.
+OpenSearch provides a query domain-specific language (DSL) that you can use to perform customized searches of your data.
 You can also combine query fields to perform more complex searches and find more granular data.

 OpenSearch supports the following query DSL query type categories: